Personal Umbrella Insurance

 Though you do what you can to stay protected from the unexpected, the possibility of being held liable for a large settlement or judgement is very real, simply because accidents happen.
 The good news is you can be prepared by taking the right steps to financially protect yourself.
 Think about the following:

 - While driving, you accidently hit and injure a bicyclist.

 - Your dog bites someone and you are sued for damages.

 - You accidently crash your ATV and injure an unrelated passenger.

-- A guest at your dinner part gets injured on your property.
+- A guest at your dinner party gets injured on your property.